mhaugrud/msumcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

                 n = n * 3 + 1
         return n

-    seq3np1(3)
+    print(seq3np1(3))

 .. admonition:: Extend the program ...

    #.
 Count the number of iterations it takes to stop.
 Our program currently **prints** the values in the sequence until it stops at 1.
 Remember that one of the interesting questions is `How many items are in the sequence before stopping at 1?`.
 To determine this, we will need to count them.

-      - First, comment out (or delete) the print statements that currently exist.
+      - First, comment out the print statement on line 5.
 Now we will need a local variable to keep track of the count.
-It would make sense to call it `count`.
-It will need to be initialized to 0 since before we begin the loop.
+It would make sense to call it ``count``.
+It will need to be initialized to 0 before we begin the loop.

-      - Once inside the loop, we will need to update ``count`` by 1 (increment), so that we can keep track of the number of iterations.
-It is very important that you put these statements in the right place.
-Notice that the previous location of the print statements can be very helpful in determining the location.
+      - Once inside the loop, we will need to update ``count`` by 1 (incrementing it), so that we can keep track of the number of iterations.
+It is very important that you do this in the right place.
+The commented out print statement can be very helpful in determining the location.

       - When the loop terminates (we get to 1), **return** the value of ``count`` instead of ``n``.